Virgin (Lorde album): Writing and production

 Lorde co-produced the album alongside Jim-E Stack, with additional contributions from Dev Hynes, Dan Nigro, Fabiana Palladino, Andrew Aged and Buddy Ross.
 Spike Stent and Tom Elmhirst were enlisted for mixing of the record, while mastering was handled by Chris Gehringer.
 On parting ways with Jack Antonoff, who served as the main co-writer and producer on Melodrama and Solar Power, Lorde stated that she "just has to trust when [her] intuition says to keep moving", though she referred to Antonoff as a "positive, supportive collaborator".

-Virgin has been described as dance-pop and a return to Lorde's "signature" synth-pop sound.
+Virgin has been described as a synth-pop, dance-pop, electropop, and art pop record that returns to Lorde's "signature" sound.
 The album incorporates a sample of the song "Morning Love" by Dexta Daps and an interpolation of the song "Suga Suga" by Baby Bash featuring Frankie J. In an interview with Billboard, Dexta Daps reacted to the sampling of his song: "My team was so excited, they didn't even reach out to me.
 They just accepted it!
 I mean, it’s Lorde!
 What's the sense of reaching out to me?
 I'm gonna say 'yes' anyways.
 I just recently heard the song, and, man, it is so beautiful."

 Title and artwork

 The artwork, photographed by Heji Shin, depicts an X-ray image of a pelvis with a belt buckle, pant button, pant zipper, and IUD.
 Lorde said she viewed X-ray, MRI, and ultrasound as ways of capturing "techy but like mystical" images.
 In an announcement on her website, Lorde, who has synesthesia, stated that imagery of bathwater, ice, saliva and windows influenced her decision to have a transparent "colour" for the album, describing it as representing "full transparency".
 She further stated that Virgin was her attempt to "make a document" that reflected her femininity, which she described as "raw, primal, innocent, elegant, openhearted, spiritual, masc".

 Lorde alluded to possible meanings of the title through screenshots shared on her Instagram.
 She shared it could represent a woman that is "not attached to a man, [...] that is one—in-herself", a result of combining Latin words from man (vir) and woman (gyne) relating 'virgin' to androgyny, or the word to purity as in 'virgin metals'.
 Lorde would state in an interview that she associates the title as not being representative of sexual purity, but to things that are essential and untainted.

 The physical vinyl edition of the album features an image of Lorde's bare crotch through transparent pants photographed by Talia Chetrit.
-Alex Greenberger of ARTnews wrote that the image "speaks to Virgin broader concerns with how much one is meant to reveal of their inner self, specifically when it comes to gender", adding that it also "points up a contradiction: though Lorde has left little of her torso to the imagination, we still can't see aspects of her gender identity."
+Alex Greenberger of ARTnews wrote that the image "speaks to Virgins broader concerns with how much one is meant to reveal of their inner self, specifically when it comes to gender", adding that it also "points up a contradiction: though Lorde has left little of her torso to the imagination, we still can't see aspects of her gender identity."
 The vinyl edition of the album was sold with a parental advisory warning for adult imagery.